NOTANO0B/MetaMC/index.md

 <br>Totally Awesome Gear!
 <br>This datapack is currently being developed by github user NOTANO0B, or more commonly known as NOTANOOB#8711 on discord.
 <br>AN EPIC TEXTURE PACK IS ALSO INCLUDED, THIRSTY YET?!
+<br> Some people demanded I give more detail on what I'll make, so I'll add a hyperlink here on detailed plans.

 ### Okay, I want this!
 HoW tO dOwNlOaD?!11